 The simplest way to determine your heart rate threshold is to back into them through pace.
 First, follow the guidelines under the Pacing Testing section of this article to establish your Threshold Pace (TP).

 If you have not yet established your TP, you can find your LTHR independently through a time trial.
 Begin with a warm-up that consists of 15 minutes of easy jogging with a few 15-second surges at the pace you intend to run for the time trial.
 Next, increase your effort to the highest level you feel you can sustain for 20 minutes and hit the lap button on your heart rate monitor watch.
-At the end of the 20-minute time-trial, hit the lap button again.
-Your LTHR is 95% of your average heart rate in beats per minute (BPM).
-So, for example, if your average HR in the 20-minute time trial is 170 BPM, your LTHR is (170 x 0.95 =) 162 BPM.
-Or, enter your 20-minute result into the appropriate field in the 80/20 Zone Calculator.
+Five minutes into the test, hit your lap button again.
+Fifteen minutes later, at the end of the 20-minute time-trial, hit the lap button again or end the time trial.
+Your LTHR is your peak 15-minute average within that 20-minutes test (the average heart rate in beats per minute (BPM) of the final 15 minutes of the 20-minute test).

 Note that Lactate Threshold Heart Rate is slightly different in running than it is in other aerobic activities, so if you choose to cross-train, you’ll need to do separate tests in each activity.